 Why do you have only morning appointments on some services?

 Appointments are made in the morning so that the afternoon can be dedicated for diagnostic procedures.

 Why must I fast my animal prior to my appointment?

 Many test and procedures that we do require patients to be fasted for optimal interpretation of results.
 In addition, we recommend pets be fasted in case sedation or anesthesia is needed during the visit.

 Unless otherwise directed, if your pet is seeing Dermatology, Internal Medicine, Neurology, Oncology, Orthopedic Surgery, or Soft Tissue Surgery, please do not feed your pet (food) after midnight on the night before his/her appointment (unless your pet is diabetic); Water is allowed (as much as desired).
 Medications can be taken as prescribed.

-If your pet is seeing Cardiology, Integrative Medicine, Ophthalmology, or our Exotic/Zoo Medicine services, then food and water is allowed unless otherwise directed.
+If your pet is seeing Cardiology, Integrative and Mobility Medicine, Ophthalmology, or our Exotic/Zoo Medicine services, then food and water is allowed unless otherwise directed.